Weather Cancellation Policy & Information on TERSF Playing Fields

 - In-House Leagues: We typically do not schedule make-ups for canceled in-house practices or games (soccer, basketball or baseball), although we do try to replace late-season practices with games when possible.

-- Hill House United: Our Athletics Coordinator or Assistant Coordinator will reschedule all games through BAYS.
-They will inform each team's Parent Coordinators of the make-up games' details - the Parent Coordinators will then disburse the time, date and location information to their team.
+- Hill House United: Our Athletics Coordinator or Assistant Coordinator will assist in rescheduling all games through BAYS.
+They will connect each team's Parent Coordinators to help determine potential make-up game details - the Parent Coordinators will then disburse the time, date and location information to their team.

 Lastly, we want you to know that we do our very best to run programs as scheduled and to communicate closures quickly and efficiently.
 If you have suggestions on how we can communicate more effectively about this topic, please drop us a line at email@example.com.